emmajsadams/ts-database/README.md

 - Install yarn 1.x which will be used as an alternative to npm https://classic.yarnpkg.com/en/docs/install
 - Execute `yarn install` in the project directory

+# Execution

+Execute `yarn run connect-in-memory` in the project directory

 # File Structure

 - package.json contains a list of yarn scripts to develop the program and run it.
 It also specifies the libraries used and which version of node should be used to run the application.